lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 6.** *The LORD hath respect unto the lowly.* God has such a respect unto the lowly, not as if this frame of soul were meritorious of any good at his hand, but because,

-1\.This is a disposition that best serves God's great design of lifting up and glorifying his free grace.
+1\.
+This is a disposition that best serves God's great design of lifting up and glorifying his free grace.
 What think you, sirs, was God's design in election, in redemption, in the whole of the gospel dispensation, and in all the ordinances thereof?
 His grand design in all was to rear up a glorious high throne, from which he might display the riches of his free and sovereign grace; this is that which he will have magnified through eternity above all his other name.
 Now, this lowliness and humility of spirit suits best unto God's design of exalting the freedom of his grace.
 It is not the legalist, or proud Pharisee, but the poor humble publican, who is smiting on his breast, and crying, "God be merciful to me, a sinner", that submits to the revelation of grace.

-2\.God has such respect unto the humble soul because it is a fruit of the Spirit inhabiting the soul, and an evidence of the soul's union with the Lord Jesus Christ, in whom alone we are accepted.
+2\.
+God has such respect unto the humble soul because it is a fruit of the Spirit inhabiting the soul, and an evidence of the soul's union with the Lord Jesus Christ, in whom alone we are accepted.

-3\.This is a disposition that makes the soul like Christ; and the more alike that a person is to Christ, God loves him all the better.
+3\.
+This is a disposition that makes the soul like Christ; and the more alike that a person is to Christ, God loves him all the better.
 We are told that Christ was "meek and lowly"; "he did not cry, nor lift up, nor cause his voice to be heard in the streets"; though he was "the brightness of his Father's glory", yet he was content to appear "in the form of a servant"; though he was rich, yet he was content to become poor, that we through his poverty might be rich.
 Now, the humble soul, being the image of Christ, who is the express image of his Father, God cannot but have a regard unto him.— *Ebenezer Erskine.*

 **Verse 6.** *He hath respect unto the lowly.* Give me the homely vessel of humility, which God shall preserve, and fill with the wine of his grace; rather than the varnished cup of pride, which he will dash in pieces, like a potter's vessel.
 Where humility is the corner stone, there glory shall be the top stone.— *William Seeker, in "The Nonsuch Professor in his Meridian Splendour,"* 1660.